 - Air crews may perceive themselves to be low risk because of their generally healthy status and because their exposure time in-country is short.

 Given these factors, it is worth noting some guidelines for this special group.
-In general, American carriers traveling to destinations in the developing world try to inform their air crews about health issues they may face.
+In general, air carriers traveling to destinations in the developing world try to inform their crews about health issues they may face.
 However, airlines do not necessarily have available on their staff occupational health or other providers who are experts in travel medicine, and the airlines may not be aware of special risks at their destinations.
 Air crews and clinicians seeing such travelers should, therefore, encourage airlines to avail themselves of professionals who are knowledgeable in the field and who can help determine recommendations for the various destinations served.

 Although any travel health provider can see and advise flight crews, it is important to ask the crew member what the airline may require, in addition to what is required or recommended to maintain the person’s health while traveling.
 If in doubt, the travel health provider should contact the airline medical director or occupational health department for guidance.
 For example, some air crews primarily fly domestic routes or routes to Western Europe or Japan, so would not fly to a region of yellow fever risk in their normal daily work.
 However, an airline may require that crew members without contraindications be vaccinated against yellow fever, so that the airline has flexibility to shift crews and be able to address any urgent need.

 Although pilots are required to have periodic physician visits to ensure they are fit to fly, these may not address some issues that may affect them when they travel internationally, particularly to destinations in the developing world.
 Flight attendants and others should also consider asking their health care providers about these recommendations: